Student Digital Handbook

 N'it and hello!
 I am Monica McKay, Director of Aboriginal Initiatives.
 On behalf of my team, I would like to welcome you to Toronto Metropolitan University!
 I feel TMU continues to support Aboriginal students in many different ways and hope you will find the resources on our website to be a helpful aid in your journey.

 RASS provides a culturally supportive environment for students that promotes academic excellence, offering a space to balance academic learning with traditional teaching and culture.

-RASS provides specialized services to First Nations, Inuit, Métis, and Canadian Indigenous students (or those who identify by nation or community) at Toronto Met, all while developing a mutually productive relationship between Toronto Met and the Indigenous community.
+RASS provides specialized services to First Nations, Inuit, Métis, and Canadian Indigenous students (or those who identify by nation or community) at TMU, all while developing a mutually productive relationship between TMU and the Indigenous community.

 RASS is part of the Aboriginal Initiatives unit in the Office of the Vice-President, Equity and Community Inclusion (OVPECI).